 Students on the Postgraduate Diploma Integrative Counselling and Psychotherapy have therapy to help with their personal and professional development as a counsellor; you will need to arrange and pay for this yourself.
 A course requirement is that students have a minimum of 10 hours personal therapy for each of the two academic years.

 An interview is required for this counselling course.
 The interview process involves a brief demonstration of your counselling skills in role play format, two group exercises, a brief one-to-one interview and a short written submission.
 This will include the time for you to ask questions and to find out in detail how the programme runs.
 Applicants are asked to allow half a day for this process.
+If you are selected to attend an interview we will contact you by e-mail to make a booking.
+We strongly advise that you book yourself onto the earliest interview date to avoid disappointment as the numbers are limited for each date and are filled on a first come first served basis.

 Interview Dates 2018